 The Monee Historical Society grew as a natural extension of the Save the Monee Creamery Foundation.
 As a group, we have shifted our purpose to include not only the restoration and preservation of the Creamery Building, but also the preservation of all of Monee’s history, though archive collection, historical documentation and community outreach.

-The Monee Historical Society envisions the Creamery as a place where we can archive and store historic papers, memorabilia, documents and artifacts of the town’s history; a resource for Genealogical Research; a Repository for the Monee Oral History and Veterans’ Projects and eventually, a place to showcase and display elements of Monee village history.
+The Monee Historical Society envisions the Creamery as a place where we can archive and store historic papers, memorabilia, documents and artifacts of the town’s history; a resource for genealogical research; a repository for the Monee Oral History and Veterans’ Projects and a place to showcase and display elements of Monee village history.

 Current initiatives of the MHS include partnering with Governor’s State University on an Oral History project.
 Over the past two years we have recorded interviews with over two dozen long time area residents on high quality digital media to preserve the memories of the way things used to be so future generations may enjoy them.
 We are launching a project to interview as many local area veterans as possible and to chronicle their stories, as well as the stories of our veterans who have passed on.
 We have begun a lecture series and have monthly speakers on a variety of local interest subjects.
-We also strive to become a resource to the community on Genealogical studies and will sponsor a workshop on starting your own family tree this fall.
+We also strive to become a resource to the community on Genealogical studies.

-Our challenges include attracting new members, finding grant monies for ongoing projects and continuing to search for ways to save as much information as possible.
+Our challenges include attracting new members, finding grant monies for ongoing projects, and continuing to search for ways to save and share as much information as possible.

 We welcome contributions for anyone who might have stories, memories or photos to share.
-We are always looking for new members to join the historical society and welcome anyone interested to come to our meetings on the second Thursday of every month at the Monee community building at 5162 W. Court St in Monee.
+We are always looking for new members to join the historical society and welcome anyone interested to come to our meetings on the second Thursday of every month at the Creamery at 5160 W. Court St in Monee.